6318 Ventura Drive

 Lights Off Golf is the perfect place to go for a date or with friends.
 At night, the golf balls, the green and the putters all glow in the dark thanks to black lights and special paint.

 The Amarillo Botanical Gardens is a great place to visit for families or individuals who want to have a fun, educational experience involving the outdoors and native plant life.
-New exhibits are regularly being added, such as the Palo Duro Canyon Garden which should be open in the fall.
+New exhibits are regularly being added, such as the Palo Duro Canyon Garden.
 Guided tours are available by request if made a week in advance.
 Be sure to find the tropical conservatory for a chance to investigate rare and exotic indoor plants.

 The historic Llano Cemetery was created by a group of dedicated volunteering women in 1901 and continues to be preserved as a notable heritage site in Amarillo.
 Picturesque Statues from the turn of the 20th Century can still be found on the property.